Welcome to Notre Dame and the Cooperative Computing Lab!

 they are doing.
 Not only is this good karma for when you need help,

 but it will help you to understand the broader context of research.

-Keep the Customers Satisfied.
+Keep our Customers Satisfied.
 Strive to build systems that are truly useful

 to someone, whether at Notre Dame or elsewhere.
 A customer that takes the time

 to complain about bugs is priceless, because they really care about your tool,

 and want a working solution.
 Having a real customer is strong evidence that